ibabushkin/morgue-server/docs/api.md

 * Return value: `Group`
 * Errors
   * `AuthError` if the username / API key pair isn't valid
-  * `EntityAlreadyExists` if a group with that name is existing already
+  * `GroupExists` if a group with that name is existing already

 Example:
 ```JSON